Sales and Service Accounts

 - Collaborator relationship exists (e.g., publication)

-This determination checklist is a helpful tool to help identify whether an activity is more appropriate to be administered via Sales & Service or Sponsored Program.
+This determination checklist is a helpful tool to help identify whether an activity is more appropriate to be administered via a Sponsored Program.

 If equipment originally purchased with federal grant funds are involved in generating any Sales & Service revenue, the Department (Center, Institute, etc.) is responsible to ensure that use of equipment is compliant with Uniform Guidance 2 CFR 200.313 (or OMB A-110 Uniform Administrative Requirements for Grants and Agreements With Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations, with particular attention to Section C Equipment).